clojure-emacs/cider/doc/clojurescript.md

 before proceeding with the rest of the instructions listed here.

 Open a file in your project and issue <kbd>M-x</kbd>
+`cider-jack-in-cljs` <kbd>RET</kbd>.
+This will start up the nREPL server, and then create a ClojureScript REPL buffer for you, one.

+!!!
+Note

+    Prior to CIDER 0.18, `cider-jack-in-cljs` would create both a Clojure and a ClojureScript REPL.
+In CIDER 0.18+ if you want to create both REPLs you'll have to use `cider-jack-in-clj&cljs` instead.

-`cider-jack-in-clojurescript` <kbd>RET</kbd>.
-This will start up the nREPL server, and then create two REPL buffers for you, one in Clojure and one in ClojureScript.
-All usual CIDER commands will be automatically directed to the appropriate REPL, depending on whether you're visiting a `.clj` or a `.cljs` file.
+When you have a combination of Clojure and ClojureScript REPLs all usual CIDER commands will be automatically directed to the appropriate REPL, depending on whether you're visiting a `.clj` or a `.cljs` file.

-`cider-jack-in-clojurescript` will prompt you about the type of ClojureScript to start.
+`cider-jack-in-cljs` will prompt you about the type of ClojureScript to start.
 Keep in mind that some of the REPLs will require some additional setup, before you can make use of them (e.g. you'll need to have Node.js installed to be able to start a node REPL).